Linaro/lava/doc/content/technical-references/job-definition/actions/deploy/index.md

           my-header1: value
 ```

-### Protocole
+### Protocols

 When downloading an artifact, LAVA supports the following protocols: `http`,
 `https`, `file` and `lxc`.

 ## Overlays

-LAVA can apply a set of overlays to every artefacts.
+LAVA can apply a set of overlays to every artifact.
 The configuration should
 look like:

 ```yaml